-- 1. Heat all of the testing equipment (quartering template, scoop, or trowel) to a temperature not to exceed 110 °C (230°F). - 2.
+- 1. Heat all of the testing equipment (quartering template, scoop or trowel) to a temperature not to exceed 110 °C (230°F). - 2.
 If needed, apply a light coating of release agent to quartering template. - 3.
-Dump the sample from the agency approved container(s) into a conical pile on a hard, "non-stick", clean, level surface where there will be neither a loss of material nor the accidental addition of foreign material.
-The surface can be made non-stick by the application of an approved asphalt release agent, non-stick paper or heat-resistant plastic. - 4.
-Mix the material thoroughly by turning the entire sample over a minimum of four times with a flat-bottom scoop; or by alternately lifting each corner of the paper and pulling it over the sample diagonally toward the opposite corner, causing the material to be rolled.
+Dump the heated sample from the agency approved container(s) into a conical pile on a hard, "non-stick", clean, level surface where there will be neither a loss of material nor the accidental addition of foreign material.
+The surface can be made non-stick by the application of an approved asphalt release agent, or sheeting.

+- 4. Mix the material thoroughly by turning the entire sample over a minimum of four times with a flatbottom scoop; or by alternately lifting each corner of the sheeting and pulling it over the sample diagonally toward the opposite corner, causing the material to be rolled.
 Create a conical pile by either depositing each scoop or shovelful of the last turning on top of the preceding one, or lifting both opposite corners. - 5.
 Flatten the conical pile to a uniform diameter and thickness where the diameter is four to eight times the thickness.
 Make a visual observation to ensure that the material is homogeneous. - 6.
 Divide the flattened cone into four equal quarters using the quartering template.
 Press the template down until it is in complete contact with the surface on which the sample has been placed, assuring complete separation. - Note 1: Straightedges may be used in lieu of the quartering device to completely separate the material in approximately equal quarters. - 7.
-Reduce the sample by quartering the sample completely or by removing the sample from the apex.

-8. Full Quartering

-- 8.1 Remove two diagonally opposite quarters, including all of the fine material. - 8.2 Remove the quartering template and combine the remaining quarters, again forming a conical pile. - 8.3 Repeat steps 4, 5, 6, 8.1, & 8.2 until a sample of the required size has been obtained.
-The final sample must consist of the two remaining diagonally opposite quarters.

-8.4 Retain and properly identify the remaining unused portion of the HMA sample for further testing if required by the agency.
+Reduce the sample by quartering the sample completely or by removing the sample from the apex. - 8.
+Full Quartering - 8a.
+Remove two diagonally opposite quarters, including all of the fine material. - 8b.
+Remove the quartering template and combine the remaining quarters, again forming a conical pile. - 8c.
+Repeat steps 4, 5, 6, 8a, & 8b until a sample of the required size has been obtained.
+The final sample must consist of the two remaining diagonally opposite quarters. - 8d.
+Retain and properly identify the remaining unused portion of the HMA sample for further testing if required by the agency.